trailofbits/binrec-tob/README.md

         $ ./qemu/cmd-debian-mt.sh configFile

     The VM is killed automatically after the target binary has been run.
-Directories called `s2e-out-eq-1` `s2e-out-eq-2` are created, containing the captured LLVM bitcode in `captured.bc`.
+Directories called `s2e-out-hello-1` `s2e-out-hello-2` are created, containing the captured LLVM bitcode in `captured.bc`.

 Deinstrumentation and lowering of captured bitcode
 --------------------------------------------------

-Before we run the lifting script, we need to merge these multiple directories into 1 directory called `s2e-out-eq`.
-To do that run following in `$S2EDIR` if you want to merge all directories \**-eq-*\*
+Before we run the lifting script, we need to merge these multiple directories into 1 directory called `s2e-out-hello`.
+To do that run following in `$S2EDIR` if you want to merge all directories \**-hello-*\*

-    $ ./scripts/double_merge.sh eq
+    $ ./scripts/double_merge.sh hello

-or run the following if you want to merge the numbered subdirectories of s2e-out-eq-1
+or run the following if you want to merge the numbered subdirectories of s2e-out-hello-1

-    $ ./scripts/merge_traces.sh eq-1
+    $ ./scripts/merge_traces.sh hello-1

+**Note:** the scripts assume that multiple traces have been run and they will not work against a single trace.

-Now go into the `s2e-out-eq` directory and run the lifting script to obtain deinstrumented code.
+Now go into the `s2e-out-hello` directory and run the lifting script to obtain deinstrumented code.

-    $ cd s2e-out-eq
+    $ cd s2e-out-hello
     $ ../scripts/lift2.sh

 This created a recovered binary called `recovered` that contains the compiled code from `recovered.bc` (LLVM source code